Star Trek Customizable Card Game: The Continuing Committee

 On December 5, 2007, Decipher announced that it would no longer be releasing new sets or officially supporting the game.
 Decipher have also since removed all Star Trek-related content from their website.
 A group of players came together and began work on The Continuing Committee (TCC).
-The name itself comes from the Romulan Continuing Committee, introduced in Deep Space 9, as the name was appropriate for the non-profit work being proposed.
+The name itself comes from the Romulan Continuing Committee, introduced in Star Trek: Deep Space Nine, as the name was appropriate for the non-profit work being proposed.
 Since then, most of the game's faithful community has moved its activities to the new site and work has gone into producing "virtual sets" of cards to provide continuous new blood to the game.
 These activities are not unprecedented, as another Decipher game, the Star Wars Customizable Card Game had ended its run in January 2002 and had established its own players' committee to deal with the same type of issues.
 While the Star Wars Players' Committee was introduced by Decipher, the Continuing Committee was not.
 However, the CEO of Decipher endorsed the Star Trek game, saying "We think it's great that enthusiastic players continue to play the game".